zeetabit/dumper/README.md

+# Spryker Data Dump Tool (Dumper)

 This tool can help you with making project's snapshot.
 Tested only for development purporses.

 Requirements:
 - Installed spryker project.
 - Docker with docker/sdk based deploy.
-- Works only under project directory.
+- Works only under project directory (data/dumps).
+- Works only with bash 5+.
+- Tested only on Mac / Linux.

 Installation:
 `git clone git@github.com:zeetabit/dumper.git data/dumps`